 - AMC Imp Tentsite and Shelter ($) – Tent platforms and a primitive shelter, caretaker in summer, water from nearby stream, fills up fast on summer weekends, first come – first served

-- USFS Spruce Brook Campsite (Free) – Tentsites, water from nearby river
+- USFS Spruce Brook Campsite (Free) – Tent sites, water from the nearby river

-- USFS Blue Brook Campsite (Free) – Tentsites, water from nearby stream
+- USFS Blue Brook Campsite (Free) – Tent sites, water from a nearby stream

 On the Trail

 This trip starts at the bottom of Baldface Circle Trail and climbs South and North Baldface, two bald summits at the south end of Evans Notch.
 The trail is marked with signs and stone cairns, which should be followed with care above treeline.
 It’s recommended that you postpone your hike if thunderstorms are forecast, as there is a very real danger of being struck by lightning on these peaks, which are devoid of vegetation.